Academic Policy 1405.11

 a non-tenure track faculty member for cause (including, but not limited to, based

-on unsatisfactory performance) prior to the expiration of a merit-based, multi-year
+on unsatisfactory performance1) prior to the expiration of a merit-based, multi-year term appointment, the chair/head,

-term appointment, the chair/head or dean shall first discuss the matter with the faculty
+after prior consultation with the dean, or the dean shall first discuss the matter

-dismissal to the Provost, with a copy to the faculty member.
+statement of grounds to the Provost, with a copy to the faculty member and the department

 - Appeals.